-Recently, the NYAG has turned quite a few heads by entering into a new legal arena: challenging non-compete agreements between companies and their employees.
+Last month, the NYAG turned quite a few heads by entering into a new legal arena: challenging non-compete agreements between companies and their employees.
 The NYAG settled two investigations brought pursuant to Section 63(12) of the New York Executive Law, which authorizes the NYAG to investigate and redress “unconscionable contractual provisions.”

-First, on June 15, 2016, the NYAG announced a settlement with Law360, a prominent legal news outlet, restricting its use of non-compete agreements with members of its editorial staff.
-Before the settlement, the publisher required all of its editorial employees to sign agreements preventing them from working for a “direct competitor” for one year after leaving Law360.
+First, on June 15, 2016, the NYAG announced a settlement with Law360, a prominent legal news outlet, restricting Law360’s use of non-compete agreements with members of its editorial staff.
+Before the settlement, Law360 required all of its editorial employees to sign agreements preventing them from working for a “direct competitor” for one year after leaving the company.
 Under the settlement agreement, Law360 will no longer include non-compete provisions in its agreements with most editorial staff members, and it will alert former employees who left the publisher in the past year that their non-compete provisions will not be enforced.

 Second, on June 22, 2016, the NYAG announced a settlement with Jimmy John’s Gourmet Sandwiches (“Jimmy John’s”).
 Under the settlement, Jimmy John’s franchisees based in New York will cease requiring Jimmy John’s sandwich makers to sign non-compete provisions in connection with their employment and will void all such agreements currently in effect.
 Jimmy John’s also will cease including sample non-compete agreements in the hiring packets that it sends to franchisees, and it will alert franchisees that the NYAG believes that such clauses are unlawful.

 The NYAG’s newfound interest in non-compete provisions is a significant development.
-Many companies require employees to assent to non-compete provisions as a condition of employment, and the prospect of a NYAG investigation into such practices—or, worse, NYAG litigation over such provisions—is disconcerting at best.
+Many investment managers require employees to assent to non-compete provisions as a condition of employment, and the prospect of a NYAG investigation into such practices—or, worse, litigation with the NYAG over such provisions—is disconcerting at best.
 While the enforceability of restrictive covenants always has been subject to legal challenge, litigating against a former employee is an entirely different proposition than litigating against the State of New York.
-Companies should monitor the NYAG’s actions in this area and take added care in drafting, negotiating and enforcing non-compete provisions.
+Investment managers should monitor the NYAG’s actions in this area and take added care in drafting, negotiating and enforcing non-compete provisions.

-Hopefully, the high burden of proof applicable to actions under the Executive Law will deter overreaching by the NYAG’s office.
+Second, the high burden of proof applicable to actions under the Executive Law hopefully will deter overreaching by the NYAG’s office.
 To prevail in such an action, the NYAG has to prove not only that a particular non-compete provision is unenforceable as a matter of law, but that it is so far out of bounds as to be “unconscionable.”
-So long as the company is reasonable, and has a good-faith basis for the inclusion of a non-compete provision, the NYAG should have a difficult time establishing a viable claim.
+So long as an investment manager is reasonable, and has a good-faith basis for the inclusion of a non-compete provision, the NYAG should have a difficult time establishing a viable claim.

-It bears noting that, at least to date, the NYAG has challenged only non-compete provisions and has not sought to challenge other restrictive covenants, such as provisions prohibiting the solicitation of a company’s employees or investors.
-Many companies rely largely (or even solely) on such non-solicitation provisions to protect their interests.
+Last, it bears noting that, at least to date, the NYAG has challenged only non-compete provisions and has not sought to challenge other restrictive covenants, such as provisions prohibiting the solicitation of a company’s employees or investors.
+Many investment managers rely largely on such non-solicitation provisions to protect their interests.
 Absent an expansion of the NYAG’s current initiative, the use of such non-solicitation provisions will remain outside of the NYAG’s focus.